-Placing handbills, flyers or other advertisements on vehicles in Keene State College Lots is not prohibited.
+Placing flyers, documents, or other advertisements on vehicles in Keene State College Lots is not prohibited.
 For more information on KSC advertising policies, please visit: Keene State College Advertising and Posting Policies.

 Snow & Emergency Parking During Storm Events

-- Grounds' primary focus is snow removal from campus roadways, parking lot travel lanes and campus walkways.
-Grounds staff is not responsible for shoveling out individual vehicles or parking spaces.
+- roadways; parking lot travel lanes and campus walkways.
+Grounds staff and Campus Safety are not responsible for shoveling out individual vehicles or parking spaces.

-- Grounds will plow snow to predetermined areas in an effort to minimize the impact snow storage will have on the availability of campus parking and pedestrian travel.
+- Grounds will plow snow to predetermined areas to minimize the impact snow storage will have on the availability of campus parking and pedestrian travel.

 - Snow removal on city streets and sidewalks is the responsibility of the City of Keene Department of Public Works (352-6550).